Apparel Manufacturing for Mexico City Brands

 Compliance and tariffs for Mexico brands

-Mexico's trade environment has shifted significantly.
-On December 29, 2025, Mexico issued a decree amending the General Import and Export Taxes Law (GIETL) to increase tariffs on 1,463 tariff codes, representing approximately 12% of the Mexican tariff schedule.
-The affected codes cover automotive, textiles, footwear, steel, plastics, electronics, furniture, and toys.
-New MFN/BASE rates generally range from 5% up to 50% across impacted tariff lines.
+Mexico issued a decree on December 29, 2025 amending the General Import and Export Taxes Law, increasing tariffs on 1,463 tariff codes representing approximately 12% of the Mexican tariff schedule.
+The affected tariff codes correspond to goods from textiles, apparel, footwear, and other industries.
+New MFN rates generally range from 5% up to 50% across impacted tariff lines.

 How time zones actually work